sahibzada-allahyar/Quant_Trading_Algo/README.md

 # Quant Sentinel HiveMind Trading Fortress by Singularity Research

 An open sourced quantitative trading algorithm, meant to democratize Citadel / Jane Street level quant trading for the public.
-Have you ever wondered what a quantitative trading algorithm looks like at Citadel or Jane Street, this project will demistify that and give the public access to quantitative trading systems that previously only a few select hedge funds had access to.
+Have you ever wondered what a quantitative trading algorithm looks like at Citadel or Jane Street?
+This project will demistify that and expose this gatekept knowledge - therefore, giving the public access to quantitative trading systems that previously only a few select hedge funds had access to.